 The campus has a well planned network of water storage tanks and distribution pipelines.
 Control valves and Float Valves used through the system enable the campus to minimize wastages through overflows.
-3 out of 3 overhead tanks and all 2 on-ground tanks either have an auto-shutoff motor or float valve or indicator to prevent tank overflows.
+78 out of 129 overhead tanks and all 9 on-ground tanks either have an auto-shutoff motor or float valve or indicator to prevent tank overflows.
 Regular inspections are done to check for leakages.
 If spotted, they are repaired immediately.

-42.85% of taps I.e 15 taps (handwash) have sensors or timers to help save water.
+6.8% of taps I.e 114 taps (in bathrooms) have sensors or timers to help save water.

 The campus has a sewage system which is distinct from storm water system.
 The sewage system collects water from toilets, bathrooms, kitchens and laboratories.
-Its outfall is in a sewage system to the municipal sewage trunkline outside the campus
+Its outfall is in a 300 kLD sewage system which treats water upto safe for discharge levels.
+Some of the treated wastewater is stored and reused for greening.
+The balance is directed to an open pond for safe groundwater recharge.
+Any overflow from the pond is sent to the municipal sewage trunkline outside the campus

-The campus also has 1 rainwater harvesting systems with a cumulative capacity of approx. 42.5kL per hour.
+The campus also has 5 rainwater harvesting systems with a cumulative capacity of approx. 200kL per hour.
 These are strategically placed at points of stormwater accumulation.
 They are efficient and maintained regularly.